Asher-MS/Asher-MS/README.md

 ### Hi there 👋
+  I am Student/Programmer from India.
+- 🔭 I’m currently working on a program to generate transcript from videos
+- 🌱 I’m currently learning ...
+Javascript
+- 🤔 I’m looking for help with ...
+Competetive Programming

+[<h1>Tools and Technologies</h1>]

 <!--
 **Asher-MS/Asher-MS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.